JElchison/small-portable-rust-cargo/README.md

 ### Runs on Windows

+Entries above with `???` have not been attempted yet.
+Feel free to submit a pull request with this data.

 | **Case** | [Case 2: Cross-compile Rust for Windows on Linux](#case-2-cross-compile-rust-for-windows-on-linux) | [Case 3: Rust on Windows via GNU](#case-3-rust-on-windows-via-gnu) | [Case 4: Rust on Windows via MSVC](#case-4-rust-on-windows-via-msvc) | [Control Case: Native C on Windows](#control-case-native-c-on-windows) |
 | ----------------------------- | -------------------- | ------------------------- | ------------------------- | -------------------- |
 | **Language**                  | Rust                 | Rust                      | Rust                      | C                    |